 You wake in a pool of urine.
 It’s wet and warm underneath you, or cool if it’s been awhile.
-During those first conscious moments, you cannot cognitively put words to your name, nor the day, nor the month, nor your location.
-And so, when you’re asked questions, even the most basic questions, your response is that you don’t know.
+During these first conscious moments, you cannot cognitively put words to your name, nor the day, nor the month, nor your location.
+And so when you’re asked questions, even the most basic questions, your response is that you don’t know.
 But you do know the people you love, and you’re comforted if they are there.

 “I don’t know.”
 Words were too confusing.
 Answers impossible.

 “Why don’t you go back to sleep?”
 Mother said. ‟I’ll be here.”
 I drifted off.

 We believe as adults that we’re autonomous and strong.
 We dismiss the herd instinct we understood so well as children and pretend there’s something more sacred than conformity.
 But five minutes of uncontrolled shaking and writhing brings to mind nothing holy but everything sinister.
 Convulsions, the loss of control to unseen chaotic forces, are the bane of creatures who require conformity.
 People were feared for this, imprisoned for this, killed for this.
 And, when a child among children exhibits this demonic-like activity, our primitive nature is empowered; we are helpless before that kind of helplessness; especially scared are the young.
 Children observing this affliction become as afraid as the epileptic – afraid of the epileptic.

 “People won’t understand,” Daddy said firmly.
 Though I never seized in public, there was within the urgency of his tone a warning: Even a hint that I might pass out would doom me.
 My father was a private man who frequently urged me to keep our family business within the family.
 But his admonitions to keep my secret our secret were different, almost pleading, like my exposure put us all at risk.
 I was a young adult before I understood why.